Detection of standing internal gravity waves in experiments with convection over a wavy heated wall: Experimental results

+For comparison of results in two types of experiments with wavy and smooth plane bottom surfaces, in Figs.~\ref{Fig8} and~\ref{Fig10} we show isolines of the vertical mean temperature gradient $\nabla_z \overline{T}$ in $yz$ plane inside the large-scale circulation obtained in the experiments with the smooth plane bottom surface.
+Similarly, in Figs.~\ref{Fig9} and ~\ref{Fig11} we also show mean profiles of the vertical mean temperature gradient $\nabla_z \overline{T}$ obtained in these experiments by averaging over 11 vertical profiles measured in different cross-sections for different $y$ inside the large-scale circulation.
+Here Figs.~\ref{Fig8} and~\ref{Fig9} correspond to the experiments with $\Delta T = 50$ K, while Figs.~\ref{Fig10} and~\ref{Fig11} are for the experiments with $\Delta T = 40$ K. Since the large-scale circulation is not symmetric due to formation of small additional vortices near the right wall of the chamber (see Fig.~\ref{Fig3} at $y > 400$ mm), we show in Figs.~\ref{Fig4}, \ref{Fig6}, \ref{Fig8} and~\ref{Fig10} the isolines of the vertical mean temperature gradient $\nabla_z \overline{T}$ inside the large-scale circulation only in the range of $y \leq 400$ mm.

+Figures~\ref{Fig4}--\ref{Fig11} demonstrate that the spatial distributions of the vertical mean temperature gradient $\nabla_z \overline{T}$ in the experiments with the smooth plane bottom surface are slightly different from those obtained in the experiments with the wavy bottom surface.
+In particular, in the experiments with the smooth plane bottom surface, there are less locations with positive vertical mean temperature gradient $\nabla_z \overline{T}$ than those in the experiments with the wavy bottom surface.

-To study internal gravity waves, we determine spectrum of the long-term variations of the temperature field characterising the large-scale IGW.
-From this spectral analysis we obtain main frequencies of IGW.
-The spectrum function $E_{T}(f) = \tilde T(f) \, \tilde T^\ast(f)$ for the temperature field (containing 250 frequency data points) has been determined at 80 locations of the stably stratified region, where the temperature $\tilde T(t)=T^{\rm tot} - \overline{T}$ and $\tilde T(f)$ is its Fourier component.
+To study internal gravity waves, we determine spectrum of the long-term variations of the temperature field characterising the large-scale waves.
+From this spectral analysis we obtain main frequencies of internal gravity waves.
+The spectrum function $E_{T}(f) = \tilde T^{\rm W}(f) \, \tilde T^{{\rm W}\ast}(f)$ for the temperature field (containing 500 frequency data points) has been determined at 80 locations of the stably stratified region, where $\tilde T^{\rm W}(f)$ is the Fourier component of the temperature $T^{\rm W}(t)$.
 For every frequency $f$, the obtained spectrum functions $E_{T}(f)$ have been averaged over 80 locations.

-In Figs.~\ref{Fig4} and~\ref{Fig5} we show the averaged spectrum function $E_{\tilde T}(f)$ of the temperature field in the experiments for the temperature differences $\Delta T= 50$ K and $\Delta T= 40$ K, respectively.
+In Figs.~\ref{Fig12} and~\ref{Fig13} we show the volume averaged spectrum function $E_{\tilde T}(f) = \langle E_{T}(f)\rangle_{\rm vol}$ of the temperature field in the experiments with the wavy bottom surface for the temperature differences $\Delta T= 50$ K (Fig.~\ref{Fig12}) and $\Delta T= 40$ K (Fig.~\ref{Fig13}), where the brackets $\langle ... \rangle_{\rm vol}$ denote the averaging over 80 locations.
+For comparison, in Figs.~\ref{Fig14} and~\ref{Fig15} we show the volume averaged spectrum function $E_{\tilde T}(f) = \langle E_{T}(f)\rangle_{\rm vol}$ of the temperature field in the experiments with the smooth plane bottom surface for $\Delta T= 50$ K (Fig.~\ref{Fig14}) and $\Delta T= 40$ K (Fig.~\ref{Fig15}).
+It is seen in Figs.~\ref{Fig12}--\ref{Fig15}, that the measured spectrum contains several localized maxima in all experiments with the wavy and smooth plane bottom surfaces, which can be interpreted as large-scale standing internal gravity waves excited in the regions with the stably stratified flow.